The Map: Your Path To Effectiveness In Leadership, Life, And Legacy (Book Commentary)

 My vision is, We Are Thriving Together.
 This vision is what pulls me forward when chaos is around me.
-When there is brokenness and isolation, I am pulled out of my feelings of depression, doubt and despair towards this.
+When there are brokenness and isolation, I am pulled out of my feelings of depression, doubt, and despair towards this.

-It starts with me thriving in the trinity (God, the source of community).
+It starts with me thriving in the Trinity (God, the source of community).
 It overflows into my marriage, my family and my community.
 As part of my vision, I'm helping those "just trying to survive in isolation" move to a state of thriving.
-It includes introducing them to the source from which life, love and community originates.
+It includes introducing them to the source from which life, love, and community originate.
 I'm heavily motivated to pay it forward because of the fruit this vision provides as well as the generosity of others who have met me in my state of survival and isolation.

 What about you?